 If you want to make the best sugar cookie ever, Our Favorite Sugar Cookie is the recipe for you!
-When my kids were young, we always made this recipe for Valentines Day, Halloween and Christmas.
+When my kids were young, we always made this recipe for Christmas, Valentines Day, and Halloween.
 We have been making and baking these soft sugar cookies for over 30 years and they are still our favorite!

 Our Favorite Soft Sugar Cookies